mbrooker/mbrooker-blog/_posts/2025-12-15-database-for-ssd.md

 *Footnotes*

 1. <a name="foot1"></a> The reasoning is slightly smarter, thinking about the *marginal* page and *marginal* cost of memory, but this simplification works for our purposes here.
+The *marginal* cost of memory is particularly interesting in a provisioned system, because it varies between zero (you've paid for it already) and huge (you need a bigger instance size).
+One of the really nice things about serverless (like DSQL) and dynamic scaling (like Aurora Serverless) is that it makes the marginal cost constant, greatly simplifying the task of reasoning about cache size.
 2. <a name="foot2"></a> Yes, I know that pages are typically 4kB or 2MB, but bear with me here.
 3. <a name="foot3"></a> Sorry [ARIES](https://web.stanford.edu/class/cs345d-01/rl/aries.pdf).